CaptainSapphire/PH-s-Blog/_posts/2025-02-22-English-article.md

 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/February%202025/IMG_4694.JPG?raw=true" width="200">

 ## Blog Post Conclusion
 This was an article I wrote for my English class the other week.
-I got at 44/45, so I'd say it went relatively well
+I got at 44/45, so I'd say it went relatively well in the academic sense.
+Fellow classmates shared what they enjoyed about the article, but that isn't to say there aren't ways in which I can improve.
+Either way, thank you for reading! :)